• Meet Paige

 You don’t want to know how many mmmmmm’s came out of my mouth when I first ate this Creamy Honey Nut Squash Pasta.
 Every bite came with an audible moan of satisfaction as I gleefully tooted my own horn.
 Yes, that happens quite often.

-Let’s talk about honey nut squash for a minute.
-If you’re unfamiliar, honey nut squash is the smaller, sweeter cousin to butternut squash.
-Generally, they’re about the size of your hand or smaller and have a thin, edible skin much like a delicata squash.
-If I have the option of buying a honey nut over a butternut squash, I’ll get it everytime.
+If I have the option of buying a honey nut over butternut squash, I’ll get it every time.
 Especially because butternut can be so hard to cut and you have the extra step of peeling.
 Plus, honey nut squash has such a wonderfully concentrated sweetness that is so dang good.

-I love eating them simply roasted or as a pureed soup but my favorite way, is this Creamy Honey Nut Squash Pasta.
+I love eating them simply roasted or as a pureed soup but my favorite way is this Creamy Honey Nut Squash Pasta.
 I love this i am a food blog post all about this cute little gourd.
-They would also be a fantastic Thanksgiving side dish!
-You could replace the acorn squash in this stuffing recipe for a fun individual dish.

 This pasta is so sweet and creamy.
-It’s perfect for date night in or a small fall gathering.
+It’s perfect for date night or a small fall gathering.
 When you get a bite of pasta with prosciutto and burratta, dare I say… It’s culinary heaven.

 Ingredients